 This How To guide is intended to be used by Intel customers to simulate their FPGA designs with Quartus IP via Metrics DSim Cloud.
 It provides a generic procedure that can be applied to all such designs.
 The procedure gives recommended best practices without limiting the user's flexibility on workflow.

 - Have a working installation of Intel Quartus Prime on your local machine.

 - Successfully compile your design in Quartus Prime.

 - Understand how to run a simulation in DSim - Verilog and/or VHDL, as applicable to your design.

-- Review considerations for choosing the DSim Cloud workspace origin directory.
+- Review considerations for choosing the DSim Cloud local workspace.

 - Understand how to use libraries in DSim.